m3r00t/corda/docs/source/key-concepts-financial-model.rst

 In additional to the common state types, a number of interfaces extend ``ContractState`` to model financial state such as:

   ``LinearState``
-    A state which links back to its previous state, creating a thread of states over time.
+    A state which has a unique identifier beyond its StateRef and carries it through state transitions.
+    Such a state cannot be duplicated, merged or split in a transaction: only continued or deleted.
 A linear state is useful when modelling an indivisible/non-fungible thing like a specific deal, or an asset that can't be split (like a rare piece of art).